Sunday 3 March 1940

-The Luftwaffe takes First Lord of the Admiralty's bait and bombs Southampton, the wrong destination he leaked for the Queen Elizabeth.
+The Luftwaffe takes First Lord of the Admiralty Winston Churchill's bait and bombs Southampton, the wrong destination he previously leaked to the press for Queen Elizabeth.
 Not so good for the people of Southampton, perhaps, but the Queen Elizabeth is safely on her way to New York.

 Convoy OA 103GF departs from Southend, Convoy OB 103 departs from Liverpool.

 European Air Operations: RAF bombers over-fly Berlin again.
 The Germans notice and anti-aircraft guns and fighters intervene, but all of the British planes return to base.

 RAF sorties over the seaplane bases on the Friesian Islands are met with anti-aircraft fire.

 Some Luftwaffe fighters over-fly Belgium and shoot down one Belgian fighter, damage two others.